FBrockmeyer/dwdaccess/README.md

 below.

 > This site is not intended to share my code - mostly written in
-> *python*, *mySQL*, and *R* - to operate my weather station, and to
+> *python*, *R*, (and *mySQL*) - to operate my weather station and to
-> save my data on a self-hosted server.
+> store the data on a self-hosted server.
 At least for the moment.

 ## Data

-As of October 13, 2023, the weather and climate data for Germany can be found at the [open data server](https://opendata.dwd.de/climate_environment/CDC/) provided by [“Deutscher Wetterdienst”](https://www.dwd.de/EN/Home/home_node.html),
+As of October 16, 2023, the weather and climate data for Germany can be found at the [open data server](https://opendata.dwd.de/climate_environment/CDC/) provided by [“Deutscher Wetterdienst”](https://www.dwd.de/EN/Home/home_node.html),